ahatherly/ForgeRockTesting/5-ScopeBasedUserAuthZ.md

 	- Access Token URL: http://localhost:8081/openam/oauth2/realms/test/access_token
 	- Client ID: 087718952371.apps.hackathon
 	- Client Secret: 99990f8e-dc68-47d7-89aa-bf0f8b31ef79
-	- Scope: Medication.read
+	- Scope: user/Medication.read
 	- State: Any random value
 	- Client Authentication: Send as Basic Auth header
 - Click "Request Token"
 - Enter a username and password: 912345000001 / password123
-- You should now see the JWT content, and you can see that the Medication.read scope was allowed.
+- You should now see the JWT content, and you can see that the user/Medication.read scope was allowed.
 - You can now re-test using the second user account (the administrative user), which should not be allowed that scope.
 - To clear your login session and allow you to log in again in Postman, click the "Cookies" link near the top right of the screen, and delete the two cookies created by openam
 - When all requested scopes are denied, openam will return an error response rather than a token, so you will see that as an error response in Postman